ConatusForever/ConatusForever/README.md

 # Hello there 👋🏿, welcome to my portfolio! 😁

-Allow me to introduce myself, an exceptional professional specializing in data modeling, data strategy, and communication.
+Allow me to introduce myself, I'm an exceptional professional specializing in data modeling, data strategy, and communication.
 With a keen eye for detail and a passion for innovation, I possess a unique ability to transform complex data sets into actionable insights.

 ## Skills and Experience
 * #F2C811 Power BI